Need CME Credits? Medical Aesthetics Is The Answer!

 Looking for a comprehensive learning experience?
 Consider Botox and dermal fillers training at National Laser Institute!

-By the end of the course, you will feel comfortable and confident performing a variety of cosmetic treatments like Botox, dermal fillers, Kybella, Platelet-Rich Plasma (PRP), PDO threads and more!
+By the end of the course, you will feel comfortable and confident in performing a variety of cosmetic treatments like Botox, dermal fillers, Kybella, platelet-rich plasma (PRP), PDO threads and more!

 If you would like to learn more about National Laser Institute’s CE/CME courses, fill out the form on the right or give one of our Admissions Advisors a call at 1-800-982-6817.